QuantumQuadrate/PowerStablizer/README.md

 # PowerStablizer
-This is a laser power stablizer achieved by a rotation mount. last update on 2017/05/16
+This is a laser power stablizer designed with a rotation mount.